 - Make a plan with the fam or roommates (schedule breaks and meals, be clear about when you are working and need uninterrupted time)

-- Prep the pets (maybe their favorite spot is the pillow by your desk, but if you need absolute silence during that Zoom call, maybe it’s time for them to visit another family member or housemate)
+- Prep the pets (maybe their favorite spot is the pillow by your desk, but if you need absolute silence during that Zoom call, it's perhaps time for them to visit another family member or housemate)

 - Post a do not disturb sign (necessary for would-be door knockers and solicitors)